cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 version-bumped policy as a simultaneous `RemovedPolicy` (`v1`) + `NewPolicy` (`v2`), drowning the real signal in noise and losing the connection between the old and new form of the same policy.
-Base-ID matching preserves the connection while the `PolicyVersionUpdate` bucket honestly signals that the comparison is not an authoritative pass→fail delta.
+Base-ID matching preserves the connection while the `PolicyVersionUpdate` classification honestly signals that the comparison is not an authoritative pass→fail delta.

 The base-ID regex tolerates both `v1` and a hypothetical `v1.2` form, even though